Lawani-EJ/Salesforce-Website-Clone/README.md

 ## Ready to Embark on This Exciting Journey?

 Alrighty, time to roll up my sleeves and dive into this adventure headfirst!
-To kick things off and witness the magic firsthand:
+To kick things off and witness the magic first-hand:

 1. 🚀 Let's clone the repository from [here](https://github.com/Lawani-EJ/REWORK-Frontend-Project1.git)